HenrivantSant/swift-docs/docs/getting-started/installation.md

 The easiest way is to kickoff with the starter template (https://github.com/HenrivantSant/swift-starter).

 ### Install
 Create a project and pass the of your project.
+Run the command below and change project_name to the name of your project.
 ```shell
 composer create-project henrivantsant/swift-starter project_name
 ```
+After running a new directory is created.
+Type `cd project_name` in your terminal (your project's name) to enter the project.
+This is necessary for the next step.

 ### Init database
 Make sure to fill out login detail to a database in /etc/config/database.yaml.